 With all of this studying and being serious, it can be easy to forget that college is FUN!
 Go out, meet people, destress, and love your life.
 You're an official adult but you don't have the worries and stress that will come post-graduation.
 Some people say that high school is the best four years, but that's only because they didn't go to college.

 Study abroad, make lasting connections, and take time to appreciate where you are in this moment.
-Soon you’re going to blink and be wearing the cap and gown.
-Thankfully, you’ll be prepared because you followed these college success tips.
+Soon you're going to blink and be wearing the cap and gown.
+Thankfully, you'll be prepared because you followed these college success tips.
+And if you want more college tips, check out my article on living a healthy life in college.